Exploring the Coast Near Porto

 Admission to Piscina das Mares

-Tickets are sold by the day (09:00-19:00) or the half day (09:00-14:00 and 14:00-19:00).
+Tickets are sold by the day (09:00-19:00) or the half-day (09:00-14:00 and 14:00-19:00).
 Prices vary depending on when you go.
-In 2017 weekdays and non-holiday days, adult admission was 6 euros per day or 4 euros per half day.
-Weekends and holidays admission for adults was 8 euros per day and 5 euros per half day.
-Under 12s were a little cheaper.
-For the regular swimmers, books of 10 tickets could be bought, saving around 10%.
-If you just wanted to take an unguided look around without swimming, the normal charge was 2 euros per person.
+On weekdays and non-holiday days, adult admission is 25% cheaper per day or 20% cheaper per half-day than at weekends and in the holidays.
+Under 12s are a little cheaper.
+For the regular swimmers, books of 10 tickets can be bought, saving around 10%.
+If you just want to take an unguided look around without swimming, there is a small nominal charge per person.

 Heading North Along the Coast Near Porto